 Who are yogis?
 Twenty years ago the answer to this quesion sounded something like this: “Indian herments and fringe elements who can sleep on beds of nails, tie themselves into knots and stand on their heads”.
 But today yoga is popular among trendy Russian youth.
 No fashionable fitness club in Moscow or other major cities can do without a yoga instructor, and one may even find queues for yoga mats at sport shops.

-Prohibited during the Soviet times, yoga is becoming more popular in Russia.
+Prohibited during the Soviet times, yoga is becoming very popular in Russia.
 In Moscow and St. Petersburg alone, according to the publisher of the Russian version of “Yoga Journal”, there are at least 100,000 people who practice yoga regularly.
-Among them is even President Dmitry Medvedev!
+Among them is even ex-President Dmitry Medvedev!
 Having told Tainy Zvyozd (Secrets of the Stars) magazine that he can even do a headstand (shirshasana), Mr Medvedev stirred up a surge of enthusiasm both among long-time yoga fans and neophytes who decided to commit to this physical and spiritual discipline that is not a traditional part of Russian culture.

 Nowdays there are no restrictions and obstacles for yoga practice.
 Few people remember the Russian trailblazers who mastered yoga on their own from translated books (“zamizdat”) and tried to share their knowledge and skills with other people.
 During the Soviet regime the price of this could be losing a good job, material well-being or even one’s freedom.
 Professor Vasily Brodov, the Chairman of the Yoga Association of the USSR, had first-hand experience with all of this.

 Even after the Second World war life of Valisy Brodov was not a bed of roses.
-Having finished his post-graduate studies at the Institute of Philosophy, USSR Academy of Sciences, he defended his thesis on a subject that was in high demand by the Communist regime (dissertation work “John Dewey’s instrumentalism in service of the American reaction“).
+Having finished his post-graduate studies at the Institute of Philosophy, USSR Academy of Sciences, he defended his thesis on a subject that was in high demand by the Communist regime (dissertation work “John Dewey’s instrumentalism in service of the American reaction”).
 However, in 1947 he was practically exiled from Moscow to the city of Saransk and worked there till the death od Stalin in 1953 as an assistant professor in the philosophy department of Mordovian Pedagogical Institute (nowdays the Mordovian State Unversity).
 Then he was transferred from one institution of higher learning to another as deemed “unreliable” as Soviet society was very suspicious to ex-GULAG prisoners.
 After exile, the talented lecturer became a teacher of philosphy at Moscow Art Institute named after Surikov (1953), then Second Moscow State Pirogov Medical Institute (1956), and then the department of dialectical and historical materialism of the natural sciences division of Lomonosov Moscow State University (1962 – 1966).
-Brodov’s “philosophical brothers-in-arms” recall these years as “the most fruitful time of his academic and teaching career.”
+Brodov’s “philosophical brothers-in-arms” recall these years as “the most fruitful time of his academic and teaching career” (Professor G.Platonov).

 In 1966 Professor Brodov became the Head of the Department of Philosophy in All-Union Institute of Civil Engineering (nowdays Moscow State University of Civil Engineering) and worked there for 30 years almost till the end of his life.
 He tought different disciplines of philosophy – methodology, history of philosophy, epistemology, logic, ethics and estetics, etc. – to teachers and students alike and was widely recognized as a known philosopher professor and blilliant lecturer and speaker.

 “My grandfather Vasily Brodov stood at the epicentre of the struggle for official, albeit indirect opportunities to study and promote yoga in the U.S.S.R.,” said Aleksey Brodov, grandson of Vasily Brodov, also a researcher and Indologist.
-“I remember his constant efforts to help Soviet people to know the basic principles of yoga, how to start yoga practice with little information available during the ofiicial Soviet yoga ban.
-He was a real Guru for Soviet people in this information vacuum which was created by Soviet buerocrats and short-sighted ideological bonzas who banned dessimination of genuine information about long-standing positive effects of yoga practice on human health”.
+“I recall his constant efforts to help Soviet people to know the basic principles of yoga, how to start yoga practice with little information available during the ofiicial Soviet yoga ban.
+He was a real Guru for Soviet people in this information vacuum created by Soviet buerocrats and short-sighted ideological bonzas who banned dessimination of genuine information about long-standing positive effects of yoga practice on human health”.

 Intersting to note the real history behind the article “The Teachings of Indian Yogis and Human Health in Light of Modern Science,” which was published in the book “Philosophical Issues in Medicine.”
 (1962) and was co-authored by Vasily Brodov.
 In fact, this book was the first official publication on yoga after the Second World War in the U.S.S.R. published with the approval of the Ideological Department of the Central Committee of the Soviet Communist Party.
 Soviet buerocrats were concerned about going seepage of information about yoga into the Soviet Union which was a consequence of political friendship, cultural and economic cooperation with new Republic of India.